 Science Booster Clubs

 What if there was a way for communities to directly support their local science teachers?
-Well, now there is.
+We've got one!
 The National Center for Science Education has been piloting a Science Booster Club project in Iowa City since May of 2015.
 In the fall of 2015, we brought three more communities and school districts on board, including the Clear Creek Amana school district, the greater Cedar Rapids area, and West Branch.
-Now, in the winter of 2016, we're expanding to new locations: Grinnell, Des Moines, and Ames.
+In December of 2016, we expanded to new locations in Iowa: Grinnell, Des Moines, and Ames.
 And as of 2017, we're going national!
 Clubs are getting off the ground and receiving NCSE materials in Ohio, West Virginia, Kentucky, Texas, Maryland, Virginia, California, Oklahoma, Indiana, and Nebraska.
 We are looking forward to hearing stories about their work on the ground in these diverse, challenging areas.

 Science Booster Clubs (SBC) are a new way to support science education at the community level.
 You can read more about what’s going on in Iowa, and with our national expansion, in these blog posts:

 - Spotlight on Students